Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: Introduction

 \section{Introduction}

-High dynamic range (HDR) imaging is a fundamental problem in image processing and computational photography, which aims to generate high-quality and well-exposed images, even in varying lighting conditions.
-Most modern imaging systems, such as digital cameras, often fail to capture the full range of natural lighting, because of inherent hardware limitations.
-Therefore, HDR imaging is a dispensable technique in modern imaging systems and has high industrial values.
+Most modern imaging systems, e.g., digital cameras, often fail to capture the full range of natural light, because of the hardware, e.g., camera sensors, capacities.
+These limitations have led to the development of high dynamic range (HDR) imaging technologies, which is essential for generating high-quality images in challenging lighting conditions.
+The practical applications of HDR imaging are numerous and diverse, such as photography, film, video production, etc. Given its potential for high industrial value, HDR imaging has received significant attention from researchers over the past decades.

-At the early stage, researchers in \cite{froehlich2014creating, tocci2011versatile} attempted to design specific hardware devices for generating high-quality HDR images, but these devices were too expensive to be widely used in commercial products.
-Alternatively, many researchers focus on the multi-exposure fusion approach, which takes a sequence of low dynamic range (LDR) images with different exposures and merges them to generate the corresponding HDR images based on a reference LDR image.
-However, most multi-exposure fusion methods fail to produce satisfactory results from LDR images captured in dynamic scenes \cite{ye2021progressive}.
-Unlike static scenes, dynamic scenes introduce two challenging issues for HDR imaging.
-The first one is that intensive motion between LDR images is prone to producing ghosting artifacts and significantly reduce the quality of the generated HDR images.
-Besides that, the corrupted content in under and overexposed regions will lead to undesirable distortions, if they are not adequately compensated in the merging stage.
+In the early stages, researchers attempted to design specialized hardware devices for generating high-quality HDR images \cite{froehlich2014creating,tocci2011versatile}.
+However, due to their high cost, these devices have not been widely adopted in commercial products.
+As an alternative, many researchers have turned to methods based on multi-exposure fusion, which take a sequence of low-dynamic range (LDR) images with different exposures and merge them to generate the corresponding HDR images.
+Although some HDR imaging algorithms can effectively adjust the illumination range based on static images and achieve promising results \cite{yang2018adaptive,liu2020single,eilertsen2017hdr,lee2020learning,tan2021deep,fotiadou2019snapshot}, these methods are primarily suitable for static scenes and less effective when applied to dynamic scenes.
+Unlike static scenes, HDR imaging in dynamic scenes is more challenging because object motion between input images can result in ghosting artifacts.
+Additionally, the under and overexposed regions may contain corrupted content that can lead to distortions.
+To address these issues, motion-removal-based methods \cite{bogoni2000extending, khan2006ghost, jacobs2008automatic,reinhard2010high,ye2021progressive,gallo2009artifact, grosch2006fast, oh2014robust,yan2017high,lee2014ghost,yan2019attention,pan2020multi} and alignment-based methods \cite{yan2019robust, kalantari2017deep, hafner2014simultaneous, jacobs2008automatic, wu2018deep} have shown their effectiveness in recent years.